FAQs

 Frequently Asked Questions

-- Application: Foster families and pet owners complete detailed applications.
+- Foster families and pet owners complete applications.

-- Home Checks: We conduct remote home checks to ensure the safety and suitability for pets.
+- We conduct remote home checks at new foster homes to ensure the safety and suitability for pets.

-- Matching: PACT does our best to identify an appropriate foster family for each pet in our programs in need of support.
-After we find an appropriate match, we help facilitate the initial meeting between the pet owner and the potential foster.
+- After we find an appropriate match, we help facilitate the initial meeting between the pet owner and the potential foster.

 - Contract: If the pet owner agrees to the suggested foster family, we will issue a legal foster contract to both the owner and the foster family.

-- Support: PACT offers ongoing management and support to both our foster families and the pets’ owners.
+- Support: Operation Foster offers ongoing management and support to both our foster families and the pets’ owners.

 How can I volunteer?